 How many categorical positions are available?

-There are 7 categorical positions and 1 rural categorical position available each year.
+There are 9 total categorical positions – 8 general surgery and 1 rural categorical position available each year.

 Do residents participate in research time?